 Jake Brasch

 A longtime birthday-party clown throughout New York, Jake is developing CLOWNTOWN, a comedy series about their clowning career.
-They are also adapting How to Draw a Triangle into a coming-of-age film about emerging queerness and occupational therapy.

 A pianist and composer, Jake has written music and lyrics for several films, musicals, plays, and podcasts, and is developing a Grotowski-based physical dramaturgy pedagogy for playwrights.

-They have three brothers, 24 pairs of glasses, and live in Brooklyn with Marvin (their sourdough starter) and their brilliant husband, Tyler.
+They have three brothers, 24 pairs of glasses, and live in Brooklyn with Marvin, their sourdough starter, and their brilliant husband, Tyler.